 Optimize Moisture with Humidifiers or Dehumidifiers

-Um, don’t those two machines do literally the opposite of each other?
+Um, don’t those two machines do exactly the opposite of each other?
 Why would I install one over the other?
 For home comfort, suggested humidity levels are between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
-Not enough humidity can lead to itchy skin, sinus illness, fractured wood and sore throats.
-Depending on what climate you live in, you most likely have too much or too little humidity.
+Not enough humidity can cause itchy skin, sinus sickness, fractured wood and sore throats.
+Depending on what climate you live in, chances are you have too much or too little humidity.

 Humidifiers add the perfect amount of moisture to your home’s air, helping with disease, itchy skin, and warped wood furniture and instruments.
 Dehumidifiers pull out moisture from your home, helping to destroy bacteria growth, and improving indoor comfort a great deal.